divorce process is complicated; however, it could be more complex if it involves

 child support and

-alimony, both awards may not exceed 60 percent of a military member’s pay
+alimony, both awards cannot surpass 60 percent of a military member’s income.

 If you are interested in filing for divorce in Daytona Beach,